Volkswagen Jetta Maintenance Schedule

 At 150,000 miles, your Volkswagen Jetta has been through a lot of maintenance and still continues to run very well.
 You’ll follow the same guide at the 10,000-mile mark, plus get your timing belt checked.

-If you think your Volkswagen Jetta needs to be looked over, be sure to schedule a service appointment at Port Charlotte Volkswagen the dealership that’s proud to serve the Fort Myers, Cape Coral, and North Port areas.
+If you think your Volkswagen Jetta needs to be looked over, be sure to schedule a service appointment at Norm Reeves Volkswagen Superstore Port Charlotte—a dealership that’s proud to serve Fort Myers, Venice, and North Port, Florida.